NiLuJe/kfmon/README.md

 -   You **will** have to reinstall KFMon after a firmware update (since most FW update packages ship the vanilla version of the startup script patched to launch KFMon).

+-   Speaking of updates, if, right after a KFMon update or reinstall, KFMon appears to be disabled, simply fully restart your device.
+There's a weird quirk involving specific timings during the Kobo update process that may prevent KFMon to start up properly.
+You can (manually) check the KFMon logs for more info.

 -   Right now, KFMon supports a maximum of [16](https://github.com/NiLuJe/kfmon/blob/2e46feb4c27e9393771d7deefa9a790ba875a424/kfmon.h#L148) file watches.
 Ping me if that's not enough for you ;).

 <!-- kate: indent-mode cstyle; indent-width 4; replace-tabs on; remove-trailing-spaces none; -->